LinaSachuk/SuperHeroes/README.md

 ![Screenshot](Screenshots/5.png)

-III -Load the final dataset and use it in the Flask Application.
-The Best 50 SuperHero Movies connected to their SuperHero and displayed them next to each other in the app.
+Load the final dataset.
+Flask Application: render images for each movie, superhero and a short movie summary from the database.

 ![Screenshot](Screenshots/1.png)